Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Learning Outcomes

-- Identify and analyse the main forms of and trends in corrupt practices worldwide and develop an appreciation for various cultural understandings/evaluations of corruption (Research; Global Perspective; Cultural Understanding; Ethics)
+- Identify and analyse the main anti- and post-colonial theories worldwide (Research; Global perspective; Cultural understanding; Ethics)

-- Find and interpret data and information on aspects of the global occurrence of corruption and how it is related to political regimes and political practices (Research)
+- Find and interpret data and information on aspects of global colonial practices (Research)

-- Develop the ability to draw on scholarly insights to enrich the public debate about corruption, both in New Zealand and on a global level (Communication; Critical Thinking)
+- Develop the ability to draw on scholarly insights to enrich the public debate about colonialism, both in New Zealand and on a global level (Communication; Critical thinking)

-- Distinguish between the different uses that language is put to in academic discourse (Communication)
+- Distinguish between the different uses to which language is put in academic discourse (Communication)

 - 'Work with' ideas - that is, understand and apply concepts and theoretical constructs in order to aid your understanding of an issue (Scholarship)

 - Participate in reasoned discussions on issues of the day ('reasoned' implies an ability to define concepts clearly, to argue systematically, and to use appropriate evidence and warrants to back up claims) (Communication)